 Before joining Habitat, Angy was the Grant Program Manager at the City of Jonesboro Department of Grants and Community Development.
 There she administered the Community Development Block Grant Program funded through HUD where she oversaw funding for multiple infrastructure projects, grants for nonprofit organization programming, and various housing services grants and projects; majority geared to benefit low-income areas and individuals.
 Angy is a former AmeriCorps Service Member, provided her service with the City of Jonesboro as their Community Outreach Specialist.

-Angy holds a bachelor's degree in Psychology and a master's degree in Public Administration with emphasis on Non-profit Organization Management from A-State.
+Angy holds a bachelor's degree of Psychology and a master's degree of Public Administration with emphasis on Non-profit Organization Management from Arkansas State University-Jonesboro.
 She has a passion for neighborhood revitalization and community service, especially for underrepresented minorities and low-income areas/families.
 She's happy and committed to being part of the Habitat family.

 David was born and raised in Northeast Arkansas and graduated from Swifton High School in 1980.
 After high school, he began farming and continued until 2006.
 In 2007, David obtained his real estate license and joined Century 21 Indian Realty in Jonesboro.
 In 2012, he received his real estate broker's license.
 He joined Century 21 Wright-Pace Real Estate after Indian Realty closed, and currently works as the Executive Broker and Office Manager.
 He has worked with Habitat for Humanity, serving on the Board and various other committees, over the past 3 years.
 David enjoys the opportunity to see families work on and realize their dream of owning their own home.